pivotrick/Real-Time-Vehicle-Tracking-system/README.md

 9. **Limitations and Future Directions:** Data availability, sample size, or generalizability.
 Identification of areas for further research, potential enhancements to the system, or additional metrics that could be considered are tough to incorporate.
+10. **Security and Privacy:** The system ensures the security and privacy of fleet data, including user credentials, location, and communication.